tkb7/ContactsDemo/README.md

 Scope of Improvement:
 - UI of the app is primitive.
 It can be changed to become more user friendly
 - For now, only google authentication is used.
 More authentication modes can be added

+Note:
+The app has functionality to sign out.
+But if you want to log in with another account, you will have to clear the data of the app.